-To graduate with a degree in mathematics, computer science, or computer and management information systems, majors must have a GPA of at least 2.0 in all mathematics and computer science courses, with at most one grade lower than a C. This applies to those courses that have been taken at Adelphi in fulfillment of degree requirements.
+To graduate with a degree in mathematics or computer science, majors must have a GPA of at least 2.0 in all mathematics and computer science courses, with at most one grade lower than a C. This applies to those courses that have been taken at Adelphi in fulfillment of degree requirements.
+Majors in computer and management information systems are required to maintain an average of 2.0 in all courses applied to the major.